matthewjdaigle/BibX/README.md

 # BibX
 XML-based Personal Bibliography Management

-## Schema
-The schema for a bibliography is ./Schema/Bibliography.xsd.

-## Bibliographies
-Bibliography files are stored in the ./Bibliographies directory.
-An example file, ./Bibliographies/Example.xml, is included.
+BibX is available as a desktop application using Electron and Photon.
+A Python API (which is no longer supported) is available in the `bibx-python` branch.

 ## XSLT
-A set of XSLT files for transformations to various formats are incldued in ./XSLT.
+A set of XSLT files for transformations to various formats are included in ./app/xml.
 To date, the following transformations are available:

 - Transformation to HTML, sorting by year.
 - Transformation to HTML, sorting by publication type.